 Climate-induced redistribution and declines in North American food production are a risk to future food and nutritional security (very high confidence).
-Climate change will continue to shift North American agricultural and fishery suitability ranges (high confidence) and intensify production losses of key crops (high confidence), livestock (medium confidence), fisheries (high confidence), and aquaculture products (medium confidence).
+Climate change will continue to shift North American agricultural and fishery suitability ranges (high confidence) and intensify production losses of key crops (high confidence), livestock (medium confidence), fisheries (high confidence) and aquaculture products (medium confidence).
 In the absence of mitigation, incremental adaptation measures may not be sufficient to address rapidly changing conditions and extreme events, increasing the need for cross-sectoral coordination in implementation of mitigation and adaptation measures (high confidence).
-Combining sustainable intensification, Indigenous knowledge and local knowledge based-approaches, and ecosystem-based methods with inclusive and self-determined decision making will result in more equitable food and nutritional security (high confidence). {14.5.1-4, 14.5.6,14.7, Croxx-Chapter Box INDIG in Chapter 18, Cross-Chapter Box MOVING PLATE in Chapter 5}
+Combining sustainable intensification, approaches based on Indigenous knowledge and local knowledge, and ecosystem-based methods with inclusive and selfdetermined decision making, will result in more equitable food and nutritional security (high confidence). {14.5.1-4, 14.5.6, 14.7, Cross-Chapter Box INDIG in Chapter 18, Cross-Chapter Box MOVING PLATE in Chapter 5

-Escalating climate change impacts on marine, freshwater, and terrestrial ecosystems (high confidence) will alter ecological processes (high confidence) and amplify other anthropogenic threats to protected and iconic species and habitats (high confidence).
+Escalating climate-change impacts on marine, freshwater and terrestrial ecosystems (high confidence) will alter ecological processes (high confidence) and amplify other anthropogenic threats to protected and iconic species and habitats (high confidence).
 Hotter droughts and progressive loss of seasonal water storage in snow and ice will tend to reduce summer season stream flows in much of western North America, while population growth, extensive irrigated agriculture and the needs of threatened and endangered aquatic species will continue to place high demands on those flows (high confidence). {14.2.2, 14.5.1, 14.5.2, 14.5.3, 14.5.4, 14.5.6, Box 14.7.1}

 Market and non-market economic damages are projected to increase to the end of the century from climate impacts (high confidence).
 Estimates for the costs of climate inaction are substantial across economic sectors, infrastructure, human health and disaster management.
-Hard limits to adaptation may be reached for outdoor labor (medium confidence) and nature-based winter tourism activities (very high confidence).
-At higher levels of warming, climate impacts may pose systemic risks to financial markets through impacts on transportation systems, supply-chains, and major infrastructure as well as global scale challenges to trade (medium confidence). {14.2.2, 14.5.4, 14.5.8, 14.5.7, 14.5.9, 14.5.5, Box 14.5, Box 14.6}
+Hard limits to adaptation may be reached for outdoor labour (medium confidence) and nature-based winter tourism activities (very high confidence).
+At higher levels of warming, climate impacts may pose systemic risks to financial markets through impacts on transportation systems, supply chains and major infrastructure, as well as global-scale challenges to trade (medium confidence). {14.2.2, 14.5.4, 14.5.8, 14.5.7, 14.5.9, 14.5.5, Box 14.5, Box 14.6} forms of colonialism (very high confidence).
+Indigenous knowledge underpins successful understanding of, responses to, and governance of climate-change risks.
+Western scientific practices and technology may not be sufficient in addressing future natural resource management challenges.
+Supporting Indigenous self-determination, recognising Indigenous Peoples' Rights, and supporting adaptation underpinned by Indigenous knowledge are critical to reducing climate-change risks to achieve adaptation success (very high confidence). {14.7.3, Box 14.1}

-Solution Space, Governance
+Solution Space and Governance